Managing Methane Emissions as Part of a Sustainable Energy Future

 Christopher CaswellDirector - LNG And FLNG Technology And DevelopmentKBR

 Tobias EckardtGlobal Technology Manager, Natural GasBASF Catalysts Germany GmbH

-Raghuraman PitchumaniSenior LNG Process Engineer Tools & GHGShell Global Solutions Intl.
+Raghuraman PitchumaniSenior Process Engineer Tools & GHGShell Global Solutions Intl.
 B.V.

 Jonathan BergLead Process EngineerAir Products & Chemicals